A Real Estate Day | In Small Markets The Tasks Are Many!

 New pictures without snow and videos that have green lawns and not white banks help make the properties look fresh and timely.
 Not like they have been hanging around and around the MLS conveyor belt of offerings.

 Local walk in traffic.
 The emails and phone calls don’t stop coming in.

 You want them to be non stop and a productive day is one where many are helped.

-Calls to the banks, lawyers and letting buyers and sellers know how the sale is going.
+Calls to the banks, lawyers and letting buyers and sellers know how the real estate sale is going.

 Local lending and title work gets better servicing by the local professionals.
-Far away for either of these services causes time delay and added expenses.
+Far away for either of these financial and legal service providers causes time delay and added expenses.
 Here is a list of local lenders Houlton Maine bankers.

 Working on snags that come up with lenders or the title or individual personal issues that impact a sale.
 Why is this taking so long and where are we makes communication to all the parties involved imperative.
 Because like the old Maine adage “It’s hard telling without knowing” and confusion just makes people worry needlessly.

 As long as the parties know everything humanly possible is being done to keep the sale alive, they accept delays.